intentframe/intentframe/docs/faq.md

 ---

-### Synthesis
+## Synthesis (Q16–Q18 — the build-vs-buy arc)

-The honest end-state across all last three questions:
+The honest end-state across the last three questions:

 1. **You cannot put enforcement inside the agent.** Limits in the agent are persuasion.
 Enforcement requires a different trust domain.
 This is non-negotiable for any action that matters.